NOMO-Gabriel/api_NOMO/README.md

 The API uses JWT (JSON Web Tokens) for authentication.
 To access protected routes, include the `Authorization` header with the token in your requests.

+## Modeling
+The API modelingis available at [modeling](/about/1-Modeling/modeling.md).

 ## Documentation

-The API documentation is available at [DOCUMENTATION](docs/README.md).
+The API documentation is available at [DOCUMENTATION](/about/DOCUMENTATION/Readme.md).

 ## Contributing